 Fallacy of Modal Logic

-Modal logic is that branch of logic which studies logical relations involving modalities.
-Modalities are ways, so to speak, in which propositions can be true or false.
-The most commonly studied modalities are necessity and possibility, which are modalities because some propositions are necessarily true/false and others are possibly true/false.
+Modal logic is the branch of logic which studies logical relations involving modalities.
+Modalities are ways2 in which a statement, or "proposition", can be true or false.
+The most commonly studied modalities are necessity and possibility, which are modalities because some propositions are necessarily true or false and others are possibly so.
 Types of modality include:

-Most modalities are propositional functions―that is, they are functions which when applied to a proposition produce a proposition―like negation, but unlike negation in that they are not truth-functional.
-That is, you cannot determine the truth-value of a modal proposition based solely upon the truth-value of the proposition it contains.
+Modalities are propositional functions―that is, they are functions that produce a proposition when applied to a proposition―like negation in propositional logic3, but unlike negation in that they are not truth-functional.
+That is, you cannot determine the truth-value―whether it is true or false―of a modal proposition based solely upon the truth-value of the proposition it contains.
 For instance, from the fact that a certain proposition is true it does not follow that it is necessarily true, nor that it isn't.
-Some true propositions are necessary, but others are not.
+Some true propositions are necessarily so, but others are not.

 Exposure:

 Since modalities are frequent topics in philosophy―alethic modalities in metaphysics, epistemic ones in epistemology, and deontic ones in ethics―modal fallacies are quite frequent in philosophical and pseudo-philosophical argumentation.
-So, while students of philosophy should, of course, study logic and fallacies in general, they should pay particular attention to modal fallacies including the subfallacy below.
+So, while students of philosophy should, of course, study logic and fallacies in general, they should pay particular attention to modal fallacies.

 • James Garson, "Modal Logic", Stanford Encyclopedia of Philosophy.
 A clear but technical survey of the field that assumes comfort with standard nonmodal logic.